AIDRI/emping/_posts/2020-07-06-Dijkstra-algorithm.md

 So, let's quickly explain this script
-The principle of the loop is to assign each peak a weight that will be equal to $$+\infty$$.
+The principle of the loop is to assign each vertice a weight that will be equal to $$+\infty$$.
-Afterwards, we give the program the number of the original sumet, then we define two lists: one to store the processed vertices, one to store the unprocessed vertices.
+Afterwards, we give the program the number of the original vertice, then we define two lists: one to store the processed vertices, one to store the unprocessed vertices.

 **Processing**

-While $$X \neq \emptyset$$ do &nbsp;&nbsp;&nbsp;&nbsp;Select in $$X$$ the vertice $$x$$ with the minimum $$\delta_s(x)$$
+While $$X \neq \emptyset$$ do
+&nbsp;&nbsp;&nbsp;&nbsp;Select in $$X$$ the vertice $$x$$ with the minimum $$\delta_s(x)$$
 &nbsp;&nbsp;&nbsp;&nbsp;Delete the vertice $$x$$ in $$X$$
 &nbsp;&nbsp;&nbsp;&nbsp;Add $$x$$ to $$E$$